Digital-Asset-Developer-Resources/algorand/environment/README.md

 ### Code base

-[goal] is the command line tool and is install in `/usr/bin/goal`.
+[goal](https://developer.algorand.org/docs/using-goal) is the command line tool installed in `/usr/bin/goal`.
-The algod daemon is controlled by the *algorand service( that starts automatically on image launch, defaults to a DATADIR of /var/lib/algorand.
-Uses [systemctl](http://manpages.ubuntu.com/manpages/bionic/man1/systemctl.1.html) to start, stop or check status of algorand service.
+The algod daemon is controlled by the *algorand service* that starts automatically on image launch, defaults to a DATADIR of /var/lib/algorand.
+Use [systemctl](http://manpages.ubuntu.com/manpages/bionic/man1/systemctl.1.html) to start, stop or check status of algorand service.